dscp46/als162/doc/Clock_Architecture.md

 # Clock architecture
-Using the ATMega328, it is possible to accurately generate the 1PPS signal, by exclusively relying on hardware and timers.
+Using the ~~ATMega328~~ATMega2560, it is possible to accurately generate the 1PPS signal, by exclusively relying on hardware and timers.
-The 50kHz signal is transfered from `timer2` to `timer1` though a connection of `OSC2A` (PortB_3) to `T1` (PortD_5).
+A 50kHz signal is generated using `timer4`, based on the supplied 10 MHz clock.
+The 50kHz signal is transfered from `timer4` to `timer1` though a connection of ~~`OSC2A` (PortB_3)~~ to `T5` (~~PortD_5~~).

+Initially, it was planned to do this with an ATMega328(P), but it appeared the 8 bit counters can't flip their output on a match to both OCRxB and OCRxA.
+Technically, we could rely on `timer2` to generate the 50kHz output on ATMega328, but this imply the counter *will* roll over once while timer1 stays the same, which is not acceptable in our case, since we want to timestamp time signal transitions beyond what a single 16-bit counter is able to track.

 The firmware is left the task to adjust the 1PPS event timing and time signal management.